 Physical fitness is not only important in preparation for the academy, but also a key aspect in an individual's health.
 A competitive applicant will enter the academy with a strong physical fitness level and utilize the academy to push themselves and others in a group setting.
 Additionally, the better shape a candidate is, the more attention they will be able to give towards the academic portion of the academy without feeling overly fatigued.

-All applicants wishing to apply and be considered for employment with the Denver Police Department must successfully complete each step of the hiring process as set forth by the Denver Civil Service Commission.
+All applicants wishing to apply and be considered for employment with the Denver Police Department must complete each step of the hiring process as set forth by the Denver Civil Service Commission.
 This organization is accountable for establishing a list of eligible candidates for review by the Denver Police Department and selection by the Executive Director of Public Safety.
-Below, is an illustration of an applicant’s testing process.
-The order in this process may vary based on scheduling demands.

 All out-of-state applicants are required to travel to Denver twice during the application process.
 The first trip is a 1-day process in which applicants will take the written and video test.
-If applicants pass, they will be invited to return at later date that is set by the Denver Civil Service Commission.
-The second trip is a three to four day process in which applicants will complete the following requirements: written suitability test, polygraph examination, interview with psychologist, physical agility test, and meet with a background investigator.
+If the applicant receives a qualifying score on the video test, they will be invited to return at a later date that is set by the Denver Civil Service Commission.
+The second trip is a three to four-day process in which applicants will complete the following requirements: written suitability test, polygraph examination, interview with psychologist, physical agility test, and meet with a background investigator.
 The third trip is optional and is a one-day process to complete the oral board interview.
-Out-of-state applicants who can not make it back to Denver for the interview will be given the opportunity to complete it via SKYPE or Facetime.
+Out-of-state applicants who can not make it back to Denver for the interview will be allowed to complete it via video conference.
 If you make it to the final testing phase and are given a conditional job offer, you will be required to return to Denver for approximately 2-3 days.
-During this phase you will complete the following: fingerprinting, drug screen, medial exam and psychological exam.
+During this phase, you will complete the following: fingerprinting, drug screen, medical exam, and psychological exam.